rmorison/rmorison.github.io/content/posts/how-i-org.md

 ### Refile Into Projects File, Set Deadlines, Tee up Tasks {#refile-into-projects-file-set-deadlines-tee-up-tasks}

-Refile is the gem of org-mode.
+Refile is the gem of Org-mode.
 I don't want to track and annotate my project in my meetings folder, that's not the way.
 I'm going to move the whole project outline to my projects folder.

-`C-x C-f meetings.org` to open my meetings file, arrow to the `PLANNED` project, and `C-c C-w` to invoke org-mode refile.
+`C-x C-f meetings.org` to open my meetings file, arrow to the `PLANNED` project, and `C-c C-w` to invoke Org-mode refile.
 ![](/ox-hugo/refile-project.gif)